andrea-w/lift_plan_converter/README.md

 I've included a screenshot called `original_treadling.png` in the sample_inputs folder that shows the original treadling draft I referred to when creating my sample input CSV files.

+# Project Setup

+First ensure you have python and poetry installed.
+At the root level of the directory, run `poetry install`.
+This will install all the necessary packages.

 # Running the Script

 Command needed to run script: